 The baking time will be determined by bread shape and size but do not worry.
 Always apply the skewer test and you’ll be absolutely and perfectly fine.

-Practice is definitely the mother of learning like I always say so the more bread you will bake, the better it will become.
+Practice is the mother of learning like I always say so the more bread you will bake, the better it will become.
 It’s as simple as that.

 * Fresh yeast is perishable so if not used within 2-3 days it’s best to freeze it.